Gallows Corner

 Gallows Corner is a major road junction in Romford in Greater London, England.
 It was the site of the gallows of the Liberty of Havering, hence the name.

 History

+Gallows Corner sits on the Hornchurch/Romford boundary at a point where it switched from an east–west alignment along the ancient Colchester Road to a north-south alignment.

 During the 18th century, Gallows Corner was a copse-sided part of the road and, approachable by meagre path only from the south or various small lanes in other directions, a favourite spot for waylaying coaches.
 It was close to the site for the gallows, thought to be north of what is now Eastern Avenue (west), on a grassy stretch below Masefield Crescent.
 Several entries in the Romford registers of burials of felons confirm many of those executed there in the 16th and 17th centuries.
 In grounds of Ravensbourne School is where the small jail stood where the condemned were held.

 The former name of Straight Road was Gallows Lane.

 Junction

 The current junction is a large roundabout with five exits and a flyover.
 The exits are: